jmccormick-mm/middle-coast-website/generate-cli-implementation-plan.md

 **File**: `src/lib/agents/prompts/generate.ts`

 **Tasks**:
-- [ ] Create `GeneratePromptParams` interface (URLAnalysis, content only - no variations)
+- [x] Create `GeneratePromptParams` interface (URLAnalysis, content only - no variations)
-- [ ] Define prompt template function for **faithful recreation**
+- [x] Define prompt template function for **faithful recreation**
-- [ ] Include React/TypeScript/Tailwind guidelines
+- [x] Include React/TypeScript/Tailwind guidelines
-- [ ] Include Middle Coast branding requirements (colors, fonts from site-config.ts)
+- [x] Include Middle Coast branding requirements (colors, fonts from site-config.ts)
-- [ ] Include content from `middle-coast.json`
+- [x] Include content from `middle-coast.json`
-- [ ] Request structured output format (XML tags: `<Component name="X">...</Component>`)
+- [x] Request structured output format (XML tags: `<Component name="X">...</Component>`)
-- [ ] Emphasize: "Recreate the structure/patterns from reference URL, apply Middle Coast branding"
+- [x] Emphasize: "Recreate the structure/patterns from reference URL, apply Middle Coast branding"
-- [ ] Add example of expected component output
+- [x] Add example of expected component output

 **Acceptance Criteria**:
-- Function exports `buildGeneratePrompt(params): string`
+- ✅ Function exports `buildGeneratePrompt(params): string`
-- Prompt includes URLAnalysis sections, Middle Coast brand, and content
+- ✅ Prompt includes URLAnalysis sections, Middle Coast brand, and content
-- Prompt requests faithful structural recreation
+- ✅ Prompt requests faithful structural recreation
-- Manual testing: paste prompt into Claude, verify output quality
+- ✅ Manual testing: paste prompt into Claude, verify output quality

+**Plain English Summary**:
+After completing this step, you'll have a new file that contains a smart template for asking Claude AI to generate website layouts.
+When you look in the `src/lib/agents/prompts/` folder, you'll see a `generate.ts` file that knows how to take information about a reference website and Middle Coast's branding, then create detailed instructions for the AI.
+Think of it as a recipe that tells Claude exactly how to cook up a new website layout using Middle Coast's ingredients.

 **Dependencies**: None
 **Estimated Time**: 3 hours